 We have registered as a "tax shelter" with the Secretary of the Treasury.
 The IRS requires that some types of entities, including some partnerships, register as "tax shelters" in response to the perception that they claim tax benefits that the IRS may believe to be unwarranted.
 As a result, we may be audited by the IRS and tax adjustments could be made.
 Any unitholder owning less than a 1% profits interest in us has very limited rights to participate in the income tax audit process.
-Further, any adjustments in our tax returns will lead to adjustments in a unitholder's tax returns and may lead to audits of a unitholder will bear the cost of any expense incurred in connection with an examination of that unitholder's personal tax return.
+Further, any adjustments in our tax returns will lead to adjustments in a unitholder's tax returns and may lead to audits of a unitholder's tax returns and adjustments of items unrelated to us.
+A unitholder will bear the cost of any expense incurred in connection with an examination of that unitholder's personal tax return.